Join our community of websites already using SEOJuice to automate the boring SEO work.

 Run the same curl with a normal browser UA; you'll get 200 OK.
 The difference is Cloudflare's AI-bot block.

-Bottom line: leave the toggle on and you're effectively setting Disallow: / for every AI crawler the web relies on.
+Bottom line: leave the toggle on and you're effectively setting Disallow: / for every major AI crawler.
 Flip it off, or create an explicit Allow rule for reputable user-agents, and GEO traffic can start flowing within 24-48 hours.

 | Bot | Vendor | Why You Want It | Official User-Agent String* |